We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 Something fundamental is changing in our culture.

-This is not a call to outrage.
+This is not panic.

-It is not a demand for activism.
+It is not outrage.

-The question is not whether change is happening.
+The question is not:

 “What is my responsibility in a time like this?”